Samuel Mosley

-Captain Samuel Mosley or Moseley (1641 – in or before 1680) was a New England settler, militiaman, and Indian hunter.
+Captain Samuel Mosley or Moseley (1641 – in or before 1680) was a New England settler and militiaman.

 Life

 Origins

 Samuel Mosley was born on 14 June 1641 at Mount Wollaston, Braintree, near Quincy, Massachusetts, the son of Henry Mosley (born 1610/11), who had embarked from England on the Hopewell in August 1635.
 Henry Mosley settled in Braintree and fathered a daughter, Sarah, born in 1638.
 Samuel Mosley was a cooper by trade, who at some point before 30 May 1665, when the couple signed a contract, married Ann (1647 – after 1691), daughter of Isaac Addington (died 1653) and the sister of Isaac Addington, who was afterwards secretary of the colony.
 They had a son, Samuel, who died young, and two daughters, who survived their father.
 In 1675 Mosley was living at Boston, Massachusetts, apparently a man of repute and substance.
 Through his marriage, he was connected with most of the principal families of the town.